This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-Your caregiver may use liquid nitrogen (gas) to freeze and numb your skin.
+Your healthcare provider may use liquid nitrogen (gas) to freeze and numb your skin.
 Your mole may be shaved off or cut out.
 Once your mole is removed, pressure will be applied to the area if there is bleeding.
-Your caregiver may also use a chemical or heat to stop any bleeding.
+Your healthcare provider may also use a chemical or heat to stop any bleeding.
 For a large incision, skin grafts may be used to cover the area and close the wound.
 A skin graft is usually taken from another area of your body.
-Once your mole is removed, your caregiver may use stitches to close your skin.
+Once your mole is removed, your healthcare provider may use stitches to close your skin.
 The removed mole may be sent to a lab for tests.
 You may have medicine put on your skin to prevent an infection.
 You may need a bandage over your wound.
-Your caregiver will tell you when you can go home.
+Your healthcare provider will tell you when you can go home.